GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql/docs/recipes/inserting-removing-a-gutenberg-block-in-bulk/en.md

 🔥 **Tips:**

-- Remove the `@remove` directive from the fields in the `CreateRegex` operation to visualize their output
+- During development/testing of the GraphQL query, remove the `@remove` directive from the fields in the `CreateRegex` operation to visualize their output

 </div>